PanagiotisVasilakis/thesis/5g-network-optimization/services/ml-service/README.md

 to the `/api/train` endpoint to update the selected model.
 The trained model is persisted at the location specified by `MODEL_PATH`.
 Each sample now also contains an `rf_metrics` dictionary with per-antenna RSRP, SINR and optionally RSRQ values.
+Altitude is captured when available and included in the training sample under the `altitude` key.

 ```bash
 # Collect data for five minutes and train the model when done